yoctoproject/poky/documentation/overview-manual/yp-intro.rst

    move between architectures without moving to new development environments.
-Additionally, if you have used the Yocto Project to create an image or application and you find yourself not able to support it, commercial Linux vendors such as Wind River, Mentor Graphics, Timesys, and ENEA could take it and provide ongoing support.
-These vendors have offerings that are built using the Yocto Project.
+Additionally, if you have used the Yocto Project to create an image or application and you find yourself not able to support it, commercial Linux vendors listed on :yocto_home:`/members/` and :yocto_home:`/about/participants/` could take it and provide ongoing support.

 -  *Flexibility:* Corporations use the Yocto Project many different ways.
 One example is to create an internal Linux distribution as a